-The series will be hosted by Jessica Johns and jaye simpson.
-Jessica is of Cree ancestry and a member of Sucker Creek First Nation located in Treaty 8 territory in Northern Alberta. jaye simpson is an Oji-Cree Trans Femme Two Spirit warrior & writer whose roots hail from the Sapotaweyak & Skownan Cree Nation, Treaty 2 & 4 Territory in Manitoba.
+jaye simpson is an Oji-Cree Trans Femme Two Spirit warrior & writer whose roots hail from the Sapotaweyak & Skownan Cree Nation, Treaty 2 & 4 Territory in Manitoba

 Many thanks to Jónína Kirton for co-hosting the first two events, and for first collaborating with Patricia Massy to make this series a reality.
 This series wouldn't exist today without her love, dedication, and work.
-Jónína is a Métis/Icelandic poet, author & facilitator who was born in Treaty 1 and currently lives on unceded Musqueam, Sḵwxwú7mesh, and Tsleil-Waututh land.
-A descendant of French, Scottish and English fur-traders, her Indigenous ancestry includes Swampy Cree, Ojibwe, Assiniboine, Nakota and Sekani.
+Jónína is a Métis/Icelandic poet, author & facilitator who was born in Treaty 1 and is a descendant of French, Scottish and English fur-traders, her Indigenous ancestry includes Swampy Cree, Ojibwe, Assiniboine, Nakota and Sekani.

 We are currently accepting emails for our 2019 upcoming Indigenous Brilliance events: August 23rd, November 22nd

 "The Spirit Within"